iotile/multipackage/README.md

 - Cookiecutter

-Normally, you would do this once and then never touch it again because it's very fiddly to get working and once it's up and running you don't want to break it and you're focused on building new features in your package or fixing bugs.
+Normally, you would do this once and then never touch it again because it's very fiddly to get working and once it's up and running you want to focus on building new features in your package or fixing bugs.

 If you like setting up your own CI/CD scripts and you have the time to invest in getting it just right (and keeping it there), then `multipackage` is probably not for you.
-It was designed for people who are too busy to get a fully-featured CI system set up or who get frustrated with the amount of time it takes to debug every little change.
+It is designed for people who are too busy to get a fully-featured CI system set up or who get frustrated with the amount of time it takes to debug every little change.

-> **Think of `multipackage` as a self-updating cookiecutter that comes with prebaked best practices.**
+> **Think of `multipackage` as a self-updating cookiecutter that comes with pre-baked best practices.**

 ### Why Isn't `multipackage` More Configurable?

 > **`multipackage` is not intended to be a general purpose library.**

-It is a more of a framework rather than a library.
+It is a more of a framework than a library.
 If you like the general outline of what a `multipackage` template provides, then you can get a lot of functionality without much configuration.
-The trade-off, is that if you don't like the general outline of what `multipackage` provides, then you're likely better off starting from scratch or building your own template.
+The trade-off is that if you don't like the general outline of what a `multipackage` template provides, then you're likely better off starting from scratch and building your own template (or just rolling your own solution without `multipackage`).

-The goal of `multipackage` is to encourage the sharing of best-practices so it is designed around the concept of a complete template for a given type of repository that has a small set of configurable options rather than an a la carte set of features to pick and choose from.
+The goal of `multipackage` is to encourage the sharing of best-practices so it is designed around the concept of a complete template for a given type of repository that has a small set of configurable options rather than an a la carte set of features that users can pick and choose from.

-There is not a shortage of great general-purpose tools available to help you setup modern code repositories with automated builds and testing. **multipackage does not replace those general purpose tools**.
+There is not a shortage of great general-purpose tools available to help you setup modern code repositories with automated builds and testing.

+**multipackage does not replace those general purpose tools**.
 Instead, it just helps wire those existing tools together in specific ways that can be automatically installed and maintained.